Bri-Gonzalez/I-Choose-You/README.md

 ## Project Description

-This app will allow a user to choose their starter Pokemon so they can begin their journey as a trainer.
+This app will allow a user to choose their starter Pokémon so they can begin their journey as a trainer.
-The user will select one of 3 pokeballs.
-The Pokeballs will be labeled by element type: grass, fire, and water.
-Once the user selects the element type they want, the app will generate back a random Pokemon name and image of that type.
+The user will select one of 3 Poké Balls.
+The Poké Balls will be labeled by element type: grass, fire, and water.
+Once the user selects the element type they want, the app will generate back a random Pokémon name and image of that type.

 ## API and Data Sample
 [PokeAPI](https://pokeapi.co/)